turbaevsky/indicators/PI_DB_TS.md

 - [ ] Have the first meeting to define/explain development strategy
   and to discuss all the related questions like communication protocol, minimal functional requarements etc.
+  - [ ] Have a chat with Ross and Sandor (beginning of week 4 2018)
+  - [ ] Have a meeting with Mark (mid of week 4 2018)
 - [ ] Officially start the development (incluging clear definition of roles and tasks for all the memebers)
+- [ ] to demonstrate the first prototype during Feb 2018 PI Programme Meeting